 1. Tax Reforms Reshape Investment Strategies

 The Israeli government has introduced sweeping tax reforms to address post-conflict fiscal challenges and recalibrate the property market.
-Key changes include:
+Key changes include the following (figures are as of early 2025 and should be confirmed against official Israel Tax Authority / Bank of Israel sources):

 VAT Increase: The VAT rate rose from 17% to 18% on January 1, 2025, elevating costs for new construction, commercial transactions, and professional services like legal and brokerage fees.

-Capital Gains Tax Adjustments: Properties purchased before 2014 will face phased tax increases on pre-2014 gains, reaching 25% by 2030.
+Capital Gains Tax Adjustments: Properties purchased before 2014 enjoy a reduced ‘linear’ capital-gains rate on the pre-2014 portion of the gain; the Finance Ministry has proposed phasing out this benefit from 2026, with full abolition by January 2030 (the standard gain rate is already 25%).
 This has triggered a surge in sales as owners seek to avoid higher liabilities.

 These reforms aim to generate revenue and temper demand in a resilient market, but they also incentivize strategic timing for transactions.
 For example, buyers are rushing to close deals before tax hikes take full effect.